michael545/options-pricing/blackscholes.md

 - **Delta (Δ):** You buy a specific number of shares (option's "delta") so that for small, instantaneous price changes, the gain on your stock position perfectly cancels out the loss on your option position (and vice-versa).
 - **The Result:** For that moment, your portfolio's value doesn't change with the stock price.
 It is momentarily **riskless**.

 Because this delta changes, a trader must continuously re-balance the portfolio to maintain this risk-free state.
-This is known as **dynamic (delta) hedging**.
+Also known as **dynamic (delta) hedging**.

 ### **2\.
 Mathematical Trick: The "Risk-Neutral World"**